 Customer journey: New research from Enghouse Interactive shows different generations prefer different channels of communication with companies (i.e., nearly half of younger consumers surveyed prefer social media, whereas the 55+ age group favors email).
 Despite this, it’s not uncommon for customers to use multiple channels to resolve a single issue, especially in the case where they require immediate action on a pressing issue.

 For this reason, agents need to be sure they understand the complete customer journey to uncover the root cause of issues and determine how to best resolve them.
+Following first call resolution best practices is necessary to getting customer issues resolved efficiently.
 CallMiner’s upcoming webinar “Empowering Agents Through Self-Guided Feedback” will discuss how myEureka can improve agent performance by using direct, personalized feedback.
 The end result?
-A more satisfied agent and a better experience for the customer.
+A more satisfied agent, improved customer satisfaction, and a better overall experience for the customer.

 Due to the proliferation of digital channels, companies simply can’t afford to focus on one communications channel in particular – they must instead consider the complete customer journey and develop a single view of the customer across channels.
 In today’s competitive consumer landscape, providing a positive overall experience can mean the different between success and failure.